Phil Neville: England Women

-Inter Miami CF
+Inter Miami

 On 18 January 2021, Neville was appointed as the head coach of Inter Miami CF, a club owned by his former Manchester United teammate and current Salford City co-owner David Beckham.
-He made his debut on 18 April as the team lost 3–2 at home to the LA Galaxy in their season opener.
-After 12 games, Inter Miami had won just two games and had the worst record in MLS.
+He made his debut on 18 April as the team lost 3–2 at home to LA Galaxy in their season opener.
+After twelve games, Inter Miami had won just two games and had the worst record in MLS.
 In October, he was fined by MLS for calling for an investigation into referees' calls against his team, while on the pitch his team had their second six-game losing run of the season.
 The team finished their debut season 11th of 14 in the Eastern Conference.

 In Inter Miami's first season of the U.S. Open Cup in 2022, Neville led them to the last 16 before a penalty shootout loss at Florida neighbours Orlando City SC on 25 May.
-In his second MLS season as head coach, the club reached the MLS Cup playoffs for the first time in their history by finishing 6th in the Eastern Conference, before a 3–0 loss at New York City FC in the first round on 17 October 2022.
+In his second MLS season as head coach, the club reached the MLS Cup playoffs for the first time in their history by finishing sixth in the Eastern Conference, before a 3–0 loss at New York City FC in the first round on 17 October 2022.
 On 7 November, he extended his contract.

+On 1 June 2023, Inter Miami announced that the club had parted ways with Neville.
+At the time, the club was in last place in the Eastern Conference.
+"Sometimes in this game we have to make the toughest decisions and sadly we feel the time is right to make a change," said Beckham.

+Canada

+Shortly after departing Miami, Neville was announced to be joining John Herdman's staff ahead of Canada's participation in the 2023 CONCACAF Nations League final and the 2023 CONCACAF Gold Cup.

+Portland Timbers

+On 6 November 2023, Neville was named the head coach of the Portland Timbers on a contract that runs through the 2026 MLS season.
+His hiring was criticised by fans and the team's largest supporters group, due to past sexist remarks that Neville made on Twitter in 2012.

+On his debut on 24 February 2024, Neville won 4–1 at home to Colorado Rapids.
+The Timbers finished the 2024 season in 9th place in the Western Conference and made the wild-card round for the 2024 MLS Cup playoffs, losing 5–0 at Vancouver Whitecaps FC on 23 October.
+A year later, the team made the first round of the playoffs, losing 4–0 away to San Diego FC in the decisive game.